Fewsats/simplecheckout-ts/cvc-verification/DOCS.md

     cd cvc-verification && npm install && cd ..
     ```

-2.  **Configure the API Endpoint:** By default, the application is configured to point to the production SmartCheckout API.
+2.  **Configure the API Endpoint:** By default, the application is configured to point to the production SimpleCheckout API.
 For local development, you can override this by creating a `.env.local` file within this directory (`cvc-verification/`).
 This will make the application point to a local API instance.

     Add the following line to your `.env.local` file:
     ```